jojobear13/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.24.0 to 1.25.0](/patches_and_info/changelog_from_v1.24.md)

 Dev updates - These are very small "stealth patches" that address bugs so minor or narrow that they do not call for a new revision.
+- 3/18/2026 - Made minor adjustments to the way AI uses items in battle and made the AI slightly more aggressive
 - 3/12/2026 - Prevent the GBC's double-speed CPU mode from corrupting data when linked to the Gen-2 time capsule
 - 2/07/2026 - Fixed Cinnabar lab cloning only costing 1000 yen instead of 10000 yen
 - 1/12/2026 - Fixed Cinnabar lab cloning only costing 1 yen instead of 10000 yen